shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 “Oh they’re good-sized too!”
 Pooroo delighted.

-Zemorsin couldn’t see what they were doing, but he could hear the sound of gravel falling into a pit, but the pit was lined with flesh.
+Zemorsin couldn’t see what they were doing, but he could hear the sound of gravel falling into a pit, if the pit was lined with flesh.
 It was definitely not a pleasant sound.

 Gra grunted, and came out of the barn carrying two pig-sized boulders.
 He gently placed them into the cart, which was reinforced with steel.
 He then clapped his hands together, spraying dust everywhere.
 “That’s some good meats.”

 “The wolves sure think so.”
 Pooroo grabbed the handles to his cart.
 “They said your pigs are by far their favorite.”

-“Why that’s a might fine compliment.
+“Why that’s a mighty fine compliment.
 I’m glad they enjoy them so much.”

 “You take pride in work, to the point of perfection.”
 Pooroo smiled.
 “You would’ve made a fine peacock.”